CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 1. To be able to talk unambiguously about those resources.
 2. To be able look up those resources.

+A previous study by [Duerr2011][#Duerr2011] that investigates the utility of identification schemes in  the earth sciences breaks these requirements down further into 4 separate issues:

+* A Unique Identifier: To uniquely and unambiguously identify a particular piece of data, no matter which copy a user has* A Unique Locator: To locate an authoritative copy of the data no matter where they are currently held* A Citable Locator: To identify cited data* Scientifically Unique Identifier: To be able to tell that two data instances contain the same information even if the formats are different

 The recommendation is to use some form of Permanent Identifier (PIDs) or Permanent URL (PURLs) over standard URIs.
-If no PID or PURL mechanism exists for a resource and URLs are to be used, they should strive to be COOL [Berners-Lee 98].
-A recent paper by [Van de Sompel et al. (2014)] from the Los Alamos National Laboratory describes the relative strengths of URL, PURL and PID identification systems for scholarly publishing.
+If no PID or PURL mechanism exists for a resource and URLs are to be used, they should strive to be COOL [#Berners-Lee].
+A recent paper by *Van de Sompel et al.* [#Van de Sompel et al. (2014)] from the Los Alamos National Laboratory describes the relative strengths of URL, PURL and PID identification systems for scholarly publishing.
+The authors also highlight a further requirement for the identity scheme to support *content negotiation* so that we can retrieve a machine-readable representation of the artefact represented by the identifier.

 ###Q: Do you need to share a specific version of that resource?